apostrophecms/apostrophe-documentation/migration.md

 ```

 Pages listed here are automatically created at startup time if needed.

+### You don't need the `apostrophe-blocks` module

+In 2.x, the `widget.html` template for any widget may contain `apos.area` calls.
+So you can create your own "block-level" widgets, such as a "two-column" widget.
+This makes blocks obsolete as a separate feature, and it's a lot more readable when you peek at a page in the database.

+Just use the `data.widget` as the "page" for purposes of calling `apos.area`.

+### Lockups are gone (but you don't need them)

+In 2.x, lockups are also gone.
+Again, just create widgets that contain their own `apos.area` calls in their templates; you can drag things in and out of those as needed.
+Eliminating lockups dramatically simplified the codebase by removing a very hairy special case.

 ### There are a lot more modules (but fewer npm modules)